Pennsylvania Waterfalls: Visiting Luke’s Falls and Buttermilk Falls in Lehigh Gorge State Park

 I’m always on the lookout for waterfalls in my travels around Pennsylvania.
 And, while I love a great hike along little-explored creeks, there is something awesome about finding easy-to-reach waterfalls in Pennsylvania.
 That’s why I was so excited to discover three awesome waterfalls near the Rockport Access for Lehigh Gorge State Park.

 Lehigh Gorge State Park runs roughly 30 miles from Francis E. Walter Dam north of White Haven to Jim Thorpe in the south.
 While the most famous set of waterfalls in the gorge might be those in Glen Okono near Jim Thorpe, there are also many other waterfalls that flow through the walls of the gorge.
-Several of these are located at the Rockport Access area near the middle of the state park.

 The two waterfalls near the Rockport Access Area are located along the Delaware and Lehigh Rail Trail.
 This trail runs through most of the length of Lehigh Gorge State Park on its 165-mile journey from near Wilkes-Barre to Bristol in Bucks County.
 Popular with both walkers and bikers (as well as snowmobilers in the winter), this trail offers flat and well-maintained access to both waterfalls.
 A wheelchair would have no trouble accessing these two waterfalls.